Here are Bible verses about the devil so you can understand and avoid the enemy’s attacks. Learn what the Bible teaches about your enemy, Satan.

 Of course Satan is going to attack you.
 He wants nothing more than to see you fail.
 Satan doesn’t want to see you grow God’s kingdom.

 This is why it’s so important for us to be together in fellowship with other Christians, both at worship and in relationships.
 We need these reminders on a regular basis.

 Satan loves to hit below the belt.
-He will strike at what matters to us most in the entire world, and for me that’s my family.
-When my ministry is going at it’s best, I find that suddenly things start to break down in my family.
+He will strike at what matters to you most in the entire world, and for me that’s my family.
+When my ministry is going at its best, I find that suddenly things start to break down in my family.

 I’ve seen it happen in my life again recently.
-My speaking engagements and writing opportunities have increased, the Faithful Finish Lines online program is off to a great start with the second group going strong, and Mike and I are loving the work we are doing together — yet other areas of our family life are in strife.
+My speaking engagements and writing opportunities have increased, the Faithful Finish Lines online program is going strong, and Mike and I are loving the work we are doing together — yet other areas of our family life are in strife.